Our Management Team in 2014 is:

 Mark has a broad commercial background incorporating senior management roles in public companies, privately-owned enterprises, government and semi-government organisations as well as in consulting.

-He comes to the Association with a successful record in developing new markets both in Australia and overseas, guiding companies through growth phases and enhancing asset values.
+He comes to Spinal Injuries Australia with a successful record in developing new markets both in Australia and overseas, guiding companies through growth phases and enhancing asset values.
 He is a CPA and also a member of Chartered Secretaries Australia.
 Until recently, Mark was Group General Manager of the family-owned Longhurst Group – a substantial set of businesses operating in the retail, property, accommodation and marine industries.

-His role is to develop existing commercial business activities and identify and establish new business ventures, leading to commercial returns for the Association.
+His role is to develop existing commercial business activities and identify and establish new business ventures, leading to commercial returns for the organisation.